BuildIt-Poland/immutable-web-platform/README.md

 > All functions are deployed to docker image, so it is required to keep only logic related to function and kubernetes resources or any function which would be run in container in case of developing on `os x` - in short, there cannot be any scripts which is allowed to run in `nix-shell` (TODO rephrase it ...)

 * local environment - if we spawnin local cluster, and we are creating images locally we need to push docker to cluster without a need to push to docker registry - newest `kind` handle `kind load image-archive`

+* running integration test from `nix` - [issue](https://stackoverflow.com/questions/54251855/virtualbox-enable-nested-vtx-amd-v-greyed-out) is that ... on `intel` processors there is no way to enable `kvm` virtualization - no idea for now ...